json-everything/json-everything/docs_source/index.md

 Provides an implementation of a [vocabulary](usage/vocabs-data.md) that defines a way to access instance and external data, a long-sought feature of JSON Schema.

+### JsonSchema.Net.Data

+Provides an implementation of a [vocabulary](usage/vocabs-unique-keys.md) that defines a new keyword to validate item uniqueness by idenitifying specific data points within the item.

 ### JsonPath<nsp>.Net

 JsonPath<nsp>.Net provides JSON querying using the JSON Path querying language inspired by XPath and [conceptualized by Matt Goessner](https://goessner.net/articles/JsonPath/).
 An [RFC](https://github.com/jsonpath-standard/internet-draft) is currently being developed for JSON Path.
 This library will update as the upcoming spec evolves.